Seven of 10 Bloc Quebecois MPs quit over Martine Ouellet’s leadership

 Duceppe also guided the party in the 2011 and 2015 elections, leading them to only four and 10 seats respectively.

-The six other MPS who are leaving the Bloc caucus are Luc Theriault, Gabriel Ste-Marie, Rheal Fortin, Michel Boudrias, Simon Marcil and Monique Pauze.
+The six other MPs who are leaving the Bloc caucus are Luc Theriault, Gabriel Ste-Marie, Rheal Fortin, Michel Boudrias, Simon Marcil and Monique Pauze.

+"We were faced with two options: either Madame Ouellet stepped down, or we walked," Theriault said.

 Ouellet, who does not have a seat in the Commons, is a former Parti Quebecois cabinet minister who is still sitting in the Quebec legislature as an Independent.